This easy-to-make Pumpkin Scones recipe has the perfect sweetness level, a delicious spice blend, rich pumpkin flavor, and a tender crumb!

 - Whisk together the flour, sugar, baking powder, salt, cinnamon, nutmeg, cloves, ginger, cardamom, and allspice in a large bowl.

 - Cut in the butter with a fork or using two butter knives until it looks like coarse meal.
-Stir in the pumpkin puree, and then add milk a little at a time until the dough comes together.
+Stir in the pumpkin puree, and then add milk a little at a time until the dough comes together (you should need 1 to 2 tablespoons of milk).

 - Shape the dough into a ball, then flatten it into a disk; wrap it in plastic wrap and chill 10 minutes in the freezer.
 (See note below.)